rajeshvkothari/oom/README.md

 ## Deploying Tosca Models
 - **Steps To Deploy:**

-    There are two way to deploy tosca models *1.Docker Containers* *2.ONAP OOM* and following is the detail explication
+    There are two way to deploy tosca models

+    *1.Docker Containers* *2.ONAP OOM*

+    and following is the detail explanation

-  - Docker Containers:
+  - **Docker Containers:**

     There are several models in puccini tosca as follows: